White Bird (film): Box office

-As of 13 November 2024, White Bird has grossed $5.1 million in the United States and Canada, and $3.4 million in other territories, for a worldwide total of $8.5 million.
+As of 13 November 2024, White Bird has grossed $5.1 million in the United States and Canada, and $4 million in other territories, for a worldwide total of $9.1 million.

 In the film's domestic opening weekend it made $1.5 million from 1,018 theaters, finishing seventh at the box office.

 In Poland, the film debuted to $158,519 from 227 theaters, and went on to gross a total of $1.2 million.

 Critical response

-Audiences polled by CinemaScore gave the film a rare average "A+" grade, while those surveyed by PostTrak gave it an average five out of five stars.
+Metacritic, which uses a weighted average, assigned the film a score of 54 out of 100, based on 14 critics, indicating "mixed or average" reviews.

 Writing for Variety, Dennis Harvey gave a positive review, saying that "Marc Forster's film elevates somewhat contrived material with tastefully lyrical craftsmanship".
 He further added: "Though the occasional preachy, maudlin or trite note remains, Forster also manages to make “White Bird” less conspicuously conceived for tweens.
 He arrives at an unhurried yet sufficiently suspenseful pace that engrosses while side-stepping excess melodrama and sentimentality".

 Keith Garlington of Keith & the Movies praised White Bird: "(It) navigates its solemn subjects with an open-hearted optimism, incisively exploring its themes of kindness, cruelty, forgiveness, and sacrifice.
 The film doesn't say anything especially new, but it head-on confronts the cycles of hatred that have long plagued humanity.
 It leads to a powerful and forever relevant message that is enriched by top-to-bottom terrific performances and a director who never takes his finger off the human pulse."

 Hannah Brown was more reserved in her review for The Jerusalem Post, describing the cast as "compelling" and praising the storyline for its power "to carry the drama".
 However, she criticised White Bird for its "moments of heavy kitsch toward the end" and credited Mirren with single-handedly saving the movie.
 Brown concluded: "Despite its flaws, [the film] does not trivialize the Holocaust, and just barely manages to avoid being part of that mini-genre I have named 'Feel-Good Holocaust Films'. ...
 In White Bird, at least, it is clear that innocent people, even very cute ones, suffered terribly at the hands of the Nazis and their collaborators, and even paid with their lives.
 The two likable young leads and Mirren elevate this to a film that does have genuinely touching moments".